 - Security vulnerabilities - more susceptible to hacks

-That’s why we’re confident that Webflow is going to shake up the market over the next few years!
+Webflow is becoming ever-more popular and is our builder of choice at Beyond - we’re confident that Webflow is going to shake up the market over the next few years!

 Do-It-Yourself vs. Done-For-You (DIY vs DFY)